 3. You’ll get hands-on experience and practical skills

-At least 50% of your time will be spent at work during your apprenticeship.
+Around 80% of your apprenticeship will be spent at work.
 This is where you’ll work alongside more experienced staff, including a senior employee who will coach you.

 An apprenticeship is a great opportunity to pick up job-specific skills, because you’ll get hands-on experience with tools, programmes and/or software that’s used in the industry that you’re in.